ilyes990/adven-hive/NETLIFY_DEPLOYMENT_GUIDE.md

 ### Common Issues & Solutions

+#### Issue: "Flutter not found" or "Command not found: flutter"
+**Solution**: The updated `netlify.toml` now installs Flutter automatically.
+If you still see this error:
+1. Commit and push the updated `netlify.toml` to your repo
+2. In Netlify, trigger a new deploy
+3. Check the deploy logs - you should see "Installing Flutter..." or "Flutter found in cache"

+**First build will take 5-8 minutes** as Flutter is downloaded.
+Subsequent builds will be faster (2-3 minutes) due to caching.

+#### Issue: Build timeout on Netlify
+**Solution**: Free Netlify accounts have a 15-minute build timeout.
+To fix:
+1. The updated `netlify.toml` includes caching which speeds up builds
+2. If still timing out, upgrade to Netlify Pro, or use manual deployment
+3. Or deploy to other Flutter-friendly hosts like Firebase Hosting or Vercel

 #### Issue: White screen after deployment
 **Solution**: Check browser console for errors.
 Usually caused by:
 - Incorrect base href